The components that are to be implemented during the project

 Mobility Binding

-The association of a home address with a care-of address,
+The association of a home address with a care-of address, along with the remaining lifetime of that association.

 Node